Login / Register

 Girl band CatFight (nee Dangerous Liaison) played two hours prior.
 Founding members Erica Sellers (vocals/guitar) and Angela Lese (drums) led the charge for this quartet, and the ladies did not disappoint with their repertoire of original and cover tunes.
 Drag queen Detox, a participant on RuPaul’s Drag Race reality TV contest, went on before Mýa and warmed up the crowd in various frocks as she breezed around the stage and struck poses left and right.
 And dancer/entertainer Pierre Extraordinairre got the booty-shaking masses ready for the main event, as he and his backup dancers performed a crisp take on Beyoncé‘s “Single Ladies.”
 See that clip here:

 Earlier in the day, the Indianapolis Men’s Chorus performed ahead of this weekend’s concerts at the Indiana History Center, led at the end of its set by soloist Ryan Smith, a recent competitor on American Idol with the vocal runs to prove it.

 The diversity of talents on hand mirrored the crowds on this day.
 Attendees at this free festival swarmed around more than 300 vendor booths, and the lines were peppered with people in gender-bending attire, tube-topped sorority girls, men in leather, men and women not wearing much at all, and the regularly dressed members of Indy’s LGBT community and their friends and allies, colleagues and family members.

 Here are highlights from the videos that digital editor Jonathan Scott shot during the headliner’s set on Saturday.
 Be sure to scroll below to see photos of the main-stage entertainers:

-Photos by Dawn Wolfe McPike, Eric Houghtalen, Joshua Cox, and Jonathan Scott
+Photos by Dawn Wolfe McPike, Eric Houghtalen, Josh Cox, and Jonathan Scott